-Indent is a C program formatter.
-It reformats the C program in the input-file according to the switches.
-The switches which can be specified are described below.
-They may appear before or after the file names.
+Indent is a C program formatter that reformats the C program in the input-file according to the switches.
+The OPTIONS section below describes the switches.
+They may appear before or after the filenames on the command line.

 NOTE: If you only specify an input-file, the formatting is done 'in-place', that is, the formatted file is written back into input-file and a backup copy of input-file is written in the current directory.
 If input-file is named '/blah/blah/file', the backup file is named file.BAK.